lamoglia/publish-aggregation/README.md

 }
 ```

-If no messages are sent within an hour, the counter will eventually get down to zero.
+If no new messages are sent within 24 hours, the counter will eventually get down to zero.